Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 The parts that are still expensive are the same things that were expensive before, just more exposed:

-- Drawing the boundaries in your system
+2. Drawing the boundaries in your system.

-- Making trade offs between speed and safety
+3. Making tradeoffs between speed and safety.

-- Keeping the whole thing understandable a year from now
+5. Keeping the whole thing understandable a year from now.

 The job shifts a little:

 We have had these shifts before: from assembly to C, from C to managed runtimes, from bare metal to cloud.
-Every time, the low level details get pushed down and the design decisions become more visible.
+Every time, low level details get pushed down and design decisions become more visible.

-AI is just another turn of that crank.
+AI is another layer in that history.

-Closing thought
+Closing Thought